Hi, my name is Katie Jasiewicz…

 A little bit about me…

 So there you have it.
 No professional culinary training.
 I’m a home cook that has refined my skills over time.
-I typically like to take 1-2 cooking class each year at Le Cordon Bleu to learn new skills.
+Before I had children I would take 1-2 cooking class each year to challenge myself and learn new skills.
+Now, that I have kids I’ve sadly stopped attending cooking class.
 Maybe one day I’ll go to culinary school.

 How did Katie’s Cucina start?

-6 months after getting married I was in need of filling my extra time with something new.
-I’ve always been a busy-body and just sitting around is not my style.
+Six months after getting married I was in need of filling my extra time with something new.
+I’ve always been a busy-body.
+If you know me, sitting around is not my style.
 Time after time I had friends and family asking me for recipes.
-That’s when I decided I would start a food blog.
-I started Katie’s Cucina as a hobby.
+One of my co-workers encouraged me to start a food blog, and thanks to her push this now 10 year endeavor/career was started!
+At the time I started Katie’s Cucina as a hobby.
 A way to share recipes with the people I care about.
 Little did I ever know that Katie’s Cucina would grow from a hobby to a full blown business!
-I never thought I would be an entrepreuner and own my own business.
+I never thought I would be an entrepreneur and own my own business.
 I remember people always telling me when I was younger to do what you love.
-I never fully understood that until I was miserable in Corporate America.
-I’m living the American dream and truly doing what I love to do!
+I never fully understood that until I was miserable in corporate America.
+I’m living the American dream… blogging allowed me to stay at home and raise a family while still earning an income and ultimately truly doing what I love to do!

 New to Katie’s Cucina?